Fairview Parkway Access to Ridgeview Open

 Safest City Recognition

-Independent review site SafeWise has ranked Fairview among the safest cities in Texas for 2024, based on FBI crime data.
-Fairivew was the only municipality on the list to have no reported murders, rapes or robberies in the year analyzed for the rankings (2022).
+Independent review site SafeWise has ranked Fairview among the safest cities in Texas for 2025, based on FBI crime data.
+Crime in Fairview remains low, and Fairview's overall crime rate dropped for the year analyzed for the rankings (2023).
 To view all the rankings and learn more about how rankings were tabulated, visit safewise.com.

 Collin County Rides Program